 Pressure cooker chicken pot pie soup in Instant Pot or Ninja Foodi is a spoonful of comfort food made in under 15 minutes!
 You’ve got to try this creamy chicken soup with veggies today.

 I still can’t believe just how delicious this pressure cooker chicken pot pie soup came out!
-I come up with new recipes each week, not knowing how successful they will be, and I will say this one tops the list of our 101+ Instant Pot Recipes for sure!!
-When I first got my pressure cooker it was summertime.
-I didn’t want to turn on my oven and heat the house up even more so it was perfect.
-Now I use it on a nightly basis though!
-I’ve partnering with Libby’s® Fruits & Vegetables for this blog post.
-All opinions are my own. (sponsored post)
+I come up with new recipes each week, not knowing how successful they will be, and I will say this one tops the list of our 101+ Instant Pot Recipes for sure!
+Sponsored by Libby’s® Fruits & Vegetables. (originally published 2/19, affiliate links present)